 Does your city have a Turkey Trot or other race on Thanksgiving morning?
 What about a Fall Festival or other seasonal celebration?
+How about a Santa race?
 Many community events offer sponsorship opportunities to local businesses.
 This gives you the opportunity to advertise your sponsorship now and see your logo on fun run t-shirts, signage, banners, and other advertising for months to come.

 The holiday season is also the time when charitable organizations are stretched thin, so it’s a perfect time to offer help to those in need in your community.
 If you’re not already affiliated with a local charity, this is a good time to find out who you can partner with and how you can help.

-Organize a toy drive, feed holiday meals to the hungry, or provide needed personal items to local homeless shelters and nursing homes.
-Gather supplies for a local pet rescue or sponsor a pet adoption event.
+You might consider a similar activity or decide to organize a toy drive, feed holiday meals to the hungry, or provide needed personal items to local homeless shelters and nursing homes.
+You could also gather supplies for a local pet rescue or sponsor a pet adoption event.
 This is the season for sharing, and what better way to do so than to help out in the market where you work?

 Ask yourself what needs to be done in your neighborhood.
 Is there an empty lot that needs to be cleaned up?
 Do first responders need resources or equipment?
 Does the high school band need new instruments?
-Does a rundown playground need sprucing up?
+Does a rundown playground need to be spruced up?

 It’s easy to find things to criticize and complain about.
 However, taking a proactive approach to improving your little corner of the world makes sense this time of year.
 Consider your service a gift you give back to your community, and invite your sphere to take part either through giving a financial donation or offering their time and labor.
 Imagine the difference you and your clients can make between now and the New Year.